pivotal/docs-tap/services-toolkit/reference/known-limitations.hbs.md

-# Known limitations for Services Toolkit
+# Known issues and limitations for services on Tanzu Application Platform

-This topic describes known limitations and workarounds related to working with services on Tanzu Application Platform (commonly known as TAP).
+This topic describes known issues, limitations, and their workarounds related to working with services on Tanzu Application Platform (commonly known as TAP).
+This includes information related to Services Toolkit, Bitnami Services, and Crossplane.

 For further troubleshooting guidance, see [Troubleshoot Services Toolkit](../how-to-guides/troubleshooting.hbs.md).

+## <a id="limitations"></a> Limitations

+This section details the limitations when using services on Tanzu Application Platform.

-## <a id="multi-workloads"></a> Cannot claim and bind to the same service instance from across multiple namespaces
+### <a id="multi-workloads"></a> Cannot claim and bind to the same service instance from across multiple namespaces

 **Description:**